agramian/generator-android/README.md

 Generates a minimal Android app using the Yeoman scaffolding tool.

 ### Usage

+Install `npm`.

+Install this package with `npm install @agramian/generator-android`.

-Install `npm` and `yo` then run `yo android` from inside the destination directory for the new project.
+Run `yo android` from inside the destination directory for the new project.